SvenMichaelKlose/arukanoido/README.md

 ### In-game keys

 * P: Pause the game.
-* SPACE: Display the current charset and halt the machine.
+* C: Display the current charset and halt the machine.

 # Keys for game testers (only in this demo).